donovanglover/nix-config/help/vim.md

 Note that `ci<block>` and `ca<block>` work for pretty much anything, including `{`, `[`, and `t` (for `<tags>`).

+Note that text deleted is also copied into vim's hidden buffer.
+There is no need for a "cut" command since copying things is handled automatically by vim.

+Repeat the last operation with `.`.
+This is really powerful when you want to perform the same action multiple times.

 ## Basic Commands

 - Undo the last action: `u`